idanefroni/Conservatory/README.txt

 7. Once the genome database has been generated, you can build the CNS for any given gene using:
 	./scripts/buildConservation --reference <referenceGenome> --locus <geneName> --min-phylop-score [score]

 	The min-phylop-score is the minimum -log-pvalue used to define conservation.
-This can vary greatly between different reference genomes and families, and greatly depends on the phylogenetic coverage in your family.
+This can vary greatly between different reference genomes and families, and depends on the phylogenetic coverage in your family and the required sensitivity.

 	  For our dataset, the default was 1.75, but if multiple references are used, this parameter is best determined empirically.
 The cutoffs.csv file has the scores we used for the 10 reference genomes

 	You can run this script by iterating over all genes in the references, or in parallel on a computing cluster.

-	Output alignment files will be in alignments/<familyName>/<geneName>
+	Output alignment files will be in alignments/<referenceName>/<geneName>
-	Output CNS files will be in CNS/<familyName>/<geneName>
+	Output CNS files will be in CNS/<referenceName>/<geneName>

-	There are two comma-delimited files generated for each gene, a CNS file, containing the list of unique CNSs found, and a MAP file, listing all the instances of the CNS in all genomes in the family.
+	There are two comma-delimited files generated for each gene: a CNS file, containing the list of unique CNSs found, and a MAP file, listing all the instances of the CNS in all genomes in the family.

 	The fields in the CNS file are:
 		ReferenceGenomeName
 		UniqueCNSID